Customer Service Definition

 Tips to Improve Customer Service Skills:

-5. Send satisfaction surveys to a target clientele in which they can share their experience with the organization.
+- Send satisfaction surveys to a target clientele with which they can share their experience with the organization.
 Feedback received from these surveys can be used to create plans to improve customer experience the next time they make a purchase from an organization.